MarioArnt/azure-ad-jwt-lite/README.md

 Futhermore, it is written in typescript and provide its own type definitions.

-Last but not least, it is unit tested with one-percent test coverage.
+Last but not least, it is unit tested with one-hundred percent test coverage.

 ## Getting started